ConcaveFi/concave-frontend/README.md

 ## Resources

-Reading the following tools docs will help you navigate and develop in this repo
+Reading the following tool docs will help you navigate and develop in this repo

 - [Next.js](https://nextjs.org/docs/basic-features)
 - [wagmi](https://wagmi-xyz.vercel.app/)